carlosccb/carlosccb.github.io/tfs/index.md

 ## MSc thesis

-Here is what I worked on for my MSc and my BSc thesis.
-Both are presented here as a continuum.
-The code for my BSc thesis is [available on GitHub](https://github.com/carlosccb/Ordinal-Clasification-with-Residual-Networks).
+Here is what I worked on for my MSc and my BSc thesis ([code available on GitHub](https://github.com/carlosccb/Ordinal-Clasification-with-Residual-Networks)).
+Both are presented here as a single thing, but in reality the work was incremental and one continued where the other left off.

-In this page, although abridged, almost everything present in my MSc thesis is included, and it's quite a lot of text.
-I would recommend reading the [abstract](#abstract) and then the [experimental results](#experimental-results) and [conclusions](#conclusions) to get a general sense of the work.
+In this page, although abridged, almost everything presented in my MSc thesis is included, and it's quite a lot of text.
+I would recommend reading (or skimming) the [abstract](#abstract) and then heading to the [experimental results](#experimental-results) and [conclusions](#conclusions) sections to get a general sense of the work.

+If you're interested and want to learn more about [ordinal classification](#ordinal-classification) and how it was treated in this particular work, then head to the that particular section.

 <!-- <br><br> -->